People often assume that to study a language, you need to be working with a tutor, sitting in a classroom, or locked away in your room.

 Anyone looking to improve their listening comprehension, along with grammar, vocabulary, and more ought to consider a subscription.
 It’s fairly cheap, starting at only $8 per month for their basic plan.
 Besides audio lessons, you can also access transcripts, lesson notes, and a whole lot more.

-The lessons don’t necessarily follow a clear path, so it’d be better as a supplement to a good textbook, like Genki, instead of as a standalone course.
+The lessons don’t necessarily follow a clear path, so it’d be better as a supplement to a good textbook, like Genki or Minna no Nihongo, instead of as a standalone course.
 You can get a free 7-day trial or read our review for more info.

 This is a great podcast for introductory lessons.
 Each episode contains a conversation in Japanese on a topic of interest to language-learners, such as how to book a table at a restaurant or how to speak in the Osaka dialect.
 The hosts also discuss the conversation in English, giving you some context into the phrases used in the dialogue.